jeffThompson/PhysicalComputing/Week02_LEDs/Code/01-HelloWorld.md

     print('Not enough money for pizza...')
 ```

-If we need to check more than two combinations, we can add `else-if` to our conditionals too.
+If we need to check more than two combinations, we can add one or more `else-if` statements to our conditionals too.
 Note that this is shortened in Python to `elif`:

 ```python
 current_time = 3